cumeadi/CanzaTrade/app/frontend/DESIGN_SYSTEM.md

 ## Overview

-The CanzaTrade Design System is a comprehensive, cohesive design framework that transforms the OpenTrader frontend into a professional, branded trading platform.
+The CanzaTrade Design System is a comprehensive, cohesive design framework that transforms the CanzaTrade frontend into a professional, branded trading platform.
 This system provides consistent colors, typography, components, and utilities that ensure visual harmony across the entire application.

 ## Table of Contents